oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 </copy>
 ~~~

+Feel free to run the page and test the chart.
+The selectors will now be active for this chart.

-## Task 7 - Update the Sales Change Prior Period Chart Query
+## Task 4 - Update the Sales Change Prior Period Chart Query

 The query to the Sales Change Prior Period chart will also use the Time Level and Geography selections.
 Note that this query following the same pattern as the previous pattern, but uses the USING form of FROM and ADD MEASURES.

-1. Replace the SQL Query used by the Sales chart with the following query:
+1. Replace the SQL Query used by the Sales Change Prior Period chart with the following query:

 ~~~SQL
 <copy>